Rotary Joints for Air: The Complete Buyer’s Guide

 2620 Series:

 To prevent contamination among media, such as air, the two-channel union in the 2620 series features independent passages with balanced mechanical seals.
-The seals allow for maximum operation and an increased lifespan.
+TO-rings allow for maximum operation and an increased lifespan.

 7000 Series: